 Arturo Tedeschi, architect, since 2004 complemented professional practice in Italy with a personal research on parametric design and form-finding techniques, focusing on relationships between architecture and new design tools.
 In 2010 he published “Parametric Architecture with Grasshopper”, a bestseller book on parametric modeling, now in its second edition and translated in English.
 In the same year he cooperated with Zaha Hadid Architects in London.
-Since 2011 he has been directing and teaching workshops on parametric design in Italy, including the AA Rome Visiting School in 2012.
+Since 2011 he has been directing and teaching workshops on parametric design in Italy, including the AA Rome Visiting School.

 Lawrence Friesen studied at Dalhousie University and worked at a number of architectural practices in Canada before setting up the design geometry studio at Buro Happold.
 In the past nine years he has taken part in a number of complex projects whose innovative realisation entailed digital fabrication.
 Currently he works as consultant at Generative Geometry and technical studies and Rome Visiting School tutor at the Architectural Association.